 Spending from the Pupil Premium grant went towards:

 - One-to-one and small group targeted support in maths, English for KS3 and KS4 students

-- Step-Up small group sessions in English and maths for Yr7 students
+- Targeted small group interventions aimed at improving key skill and knowledge within English and maths for Yr7 students

-- Step-Up small group sessions in English and maths for Yr8 students
+- Targeted small group interventions aimed at improving key skills and knowledge within English and maths for Yr8 students

 - Targeted study support for KS4 students